usds/website-redesign/_people/0350_neil-sharma.md

 **What inspired you to join USDS?**

 After years of struggling at startups, the excitement faded away.
 Most of my startups didn’t move the needle — they had users, and sometimes even made money, but were not mission critical to anyone’s lives.
 I wanted to feel like I was adding value, not just in a business sense but also at a personal level.
 I also wanted to work on something I could contribute my whole self to, not just my engineering skills.
-I didn’t know much about USDS when applying; since there wasn’t a lot of content online showcasing the work, like there is today.
+I didn’t know much about USDS when applying; there wasn’t a lot of content online showcasing the work, like there is today.
 An alumni friend described working in government as “making America better while managing a headache from face-palming every day.”
 I figured I had thick skin from failing at a ton of startups, and meaningfully helping people at government scale seemed like it could scratch my itches.
 Honestly, it was a leap of faith more than informed decision.
 I packed my things and moved to DC knowing no one in the city.
 Turns out it was a fantastic decision.

 **How does your work make an impact?**